dec-heim/NEMGLO/README.md

 `NEMGLO` was created by Declan Heim as a Master's Project at UNSW.
 It is licensed under the terms of the [BSD 3-Clause license](LICENSE).

 ## Credits
-This project is affilitated with the [UNSW Collaboration on Energy and Environmental Markets](https://www.ceem.unsw.edu.au/) and was further supported by the [UNSW Digital Grid Futures Institute](https://www.dgfi.unsw.edu.au/).
+The `NEMGLO` project is affilitated with the [UNSW Collaboration on Energy and Environmental Markets](https://www.ceem.unsw.edu.au/).
+The [`NEMGLO-app`](https://github.com/dec-heim/NEMGLO-app) was financially supported by the [UNSW Digital Grid Futures Institute](https://www.dgfi.unsw.edu.au/) to Dec-2022.

 `NEMGLO` incorporates functionality from a suite of UNSW-CEEM tools, namely, [`NEMOSIS`](https://github.com/UNSW-CEEM/NEMOSIS) to extract historical market data and [`NEMED`](https://github.com/UNSW-CEEM/NEMED) to compute emissions data from AEMO's MMS databases respectively.
 The structure of the optimiser codebase is further adopted from sister tool [`nempy`](https://github.com/UNSW-CEEM/nempy) under [nempy licence](https://github.com/UNSW-CEEM/nempy/blob/master/LICENSE).

 ### Acknowlgements

 Many thanks to:
-- Jay Anand, co-developer of the `NEMGLO` interactive web tool.
+- Jay Anand, co-developer of `NEMGLO-app`.
-- Nick Gorman and Abhijith Prakash for pointers on `NEMGLO` code development.
+- Nick Gorman, Abhijith Prakash, and Shayan Naderi for pointers on `NEMGLO` code development (including adopted NEM tools).
-- Iain MacGill, Anna Bruce, Rahman Daiyan, and Jack Sheppard as project advisors.
+- Iain MacGill, Anna Bruce, Rahman Daiyan, and Jack Sheppard for advice at various stages to this project.

 ## Contact
 Questions and feedback are very much welcomed.
 Please reach out by email to [declanheim@outlook.com](mailto:declanheim@outlook.com)